pravin5551/Flutter-Projects/README.md

 # Flutter-Projects
-Here you will find couple of flutter projects those are useful for a beginner flutter developer
+Here you will find couple of flutter projects those are useful for a beginner flutter developer.